HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 ### Overview

-[Speculation Rules](https://developer.mozilla.org/en-US/docs/Web/API/Speculation_Rules_API) are an experimental browser API (currently Chromium-only) for optimistically prefetching or prerendering complete pages, with the hope that the user will navigate to one of the pages after viewing the current page.
+[Speculation Rules](https://developer.mozilla.org/en-US/docs/Web/API/Speculation_Rules_API) are an experimental browser API (currently implemented primarily in Chromium-based browsers) for optimistically prefetching or prerendering complete pages, with the hope that the user will navigate to one of the pages after viewing the current page.
 These actions happen in the background of the page the user is currently viewing.

 While Speculation Rules do not help the current page’s performance, they can greatly improve the loading performance for those pages that have been optimistically prefetched or preprendered, often to the point of almost an instantaneous page load.